sjroma/fccWebDesignProjects/surveyForm/README.md

 * **User Story #15:** Inside the form element, I am presented with a `textarea` at the end for additional comments.
 * **User Story #16:** Inside the form element, I am presented with a button with `id="submit"` to submit all my inputs.

-You can build your project by forking [this CodePen pen](https://codepen.io/freeCodeCamp/pen/MJjpwO).
+You can build your project by forking <a href="https://codepen.io/freeCodeCamp/pen/MJjpwO" target="_blank">this CodePen pen</a>.
 Or you can use this CDN link to run the tests in any environment you like: `https://cdn.freecodecamp.org/testable-projects-fcc/v1/bundle.js`.

 Once done, submit the URL to your working project with all its tests passing.